jshi213/Smalt/README.md

 * JingWei - Design homepages for host and user

 ### 16/04/21 - Zoom meeting
-* Create issues on GitHub by Joel
+* Joel took initiative to create some issues for our team to work on
+* Group mostly worked on Assignment 2 for the entire Zoom meeting

 ### 21/04/21 - Zoom meeting
 * Spotify Authentication and login responsibility